dataset-ninja/cattle-detection-and-counting-in-uav-images/README.md

 # Cattle Detection and Counting in UAV Images Based on Convolutional Neural Networks

-Cattle Detection and Counting in UAV Images is a dataset for object detection tasks.
+Cattle Detection and Counting in UAV Images is a dataset for object detection task.